vgorloff/swift-everywhere-toolchain/Readme.md

         host$ vagrant halt
         ```

-    2. Review and update config file if needed.
+    2. Review and update Vagrantfile if needed.

         ```
         Vagrant.configure("2") do |config|